Bet and Attack: Incentive Compatible Collaborative Attacks Using Smart Contracts: Game Theoretic Model and Analysis

 \subsection{Interdependent Attackers Game (IAG)}

-We study the interaction among a set of n interdependent strategic attackers as a game with independent private values and strict incomplete information.
-The utility of an attacker depends entirely on his own private information and not on any information from other attackers; this property is called independent private values.
-Strict incomplete information is a term that means we have no probabilistic information in the model, i.e., we consider a worst-case scenario for missing information.
+We study the interaction among a set of interdependent strategic attackers as a game with independent private values and strict incomplete information.
+Independent private values means the utility of an attacker depends entirely on his own private information.
+Strict incomplete information means we have no probabilistic information in the model, i.e., we consider a worst-case scenario for missing information.

-We assume that $ n $ attackers\footnote[8]{The words "player" and "attacker" will be used interchangeably throughout this work.} have bet on the success of the attack, and represent the set of attackers by $ N (|N|=n) $.
-For each attacker $ i $ Let $ t_i = \frac{bet_i}{AW} $ be the private information that he has, termed as type and $ bet_i $ is the (true) amount of his bet.
-Let $ AW $ be the deposited award of attack-sponsor on the CSC, and we assume it as an upper bound on attackers' amount of bet ($ 0<bet_i<AW $).
-So, the value of players' type is between zero and one.
-We assume that the estimation of required attack-traffic for launching the sponsor's desired attack is $ e_{th} $.
-Attacker $ i $'s relative contribution to $ e_{th} $ is his action, denoted by ei ($ 0<= e_i <=1 $).
-If attacker $ i $ is a free-rider attacker, he makes no effort to contribute in the attack, i.e., $ e_i = 0 $ and if $ e_i = 1 $ it means that he decides to fully launch the sponsor's desired attack.

-Let $ T $ denote the set of all type profiles $\hat{t} =(t_1,…,t_n)$ and $ E $ denote the set of all action profile $\hat{e} = (e_1,…,e_n)$.
-Based on his type $ t_i $, player $ i $ chooses the action $ e_i \in (0,1] $.
-The strategy function $S: T\rightarrow E$ specifies which action $ e_i $ is taken for every possible type $ t_i $.
-Rational players will try to select a strategy that will lead to an outcome, maximizing their own utility.
-So, in the attack phase, attacker $ i $ decides on the amount of his contribution to the attack, and his decision depends on his strategy $ S(t_i) $.
-Let $ M $ be all the deposited money on the CSC's account, including attackers' bet and sponsor's award ($M=\sum_{i\in N}bet_i+AW$).
-After the attack phase, the CSC allocates the reward $ M $ among attackers and the sponsor.
-Moreover, the CSC automatically transfers their reward to blockchain addresses that they have provided.